evas0210/evas0210.github.io/AboutMe.md

 Hi!
 I'm Eva Shen.

-I'm a Incoming Quantitative Analyst at Bank of America and an Operations Research and Information Engineering (ORIE) M.Eng student at Cornell University.
+I'm currently pursuing a Master of Engineering in Data Science at Cornell University, with expected graduation in May 2025.
+I previously earned my Bachelor of Science in Operations Research and Information Engineering, with a minor in Computer Science, also from Cornell.
+My academic journey has been shaped by a strong foundation in quantitative analysis, programming, and systems optimization.
+I've completed coursework in areas such as Optimization, Probability and Statistics, Stochastic Processes, Financial Engineering, and Machine Learning, as well as Object-Oriented Programming and Data Structures.
+I’ve consistently maintained strong academic standing, earning a place on the Cornell Dean’s Honor List.
 I'm passionate about data, predictive modeling, finance, and helping businesses make better decisions through analytics.
 In my free time, I enjoy exploring new technologies, building projects, and learning new skills.

 Feel free to explore my projects and learn more about my work!